NATURAL RESOURCES POLICE OFFICER CANDIDATE

 2. Employees in this classification will be assigned training duties which require the operation of a motor vehicle and will be required to possess a motor vehicle operator’s license valid in the State of Maryland.

 1. Selection standards for police officer certification are established by the Maryland Police and Correctional Training Commission in accordance with the Annotated Code of Maryland, Public Safety Article, Section 3-207.
 These selection criteria are listed in detail in the Code of Maryland Regulations 12.04.01.04 and include the following:

-A completed background investigation, including a check on criminal history
+- A completed background investigation, including a check of criminal history

-3. Employees in this classification are required to bear firearms and to demonstrate practical knowledge and proficiency in the safe use and care of firearms on a periodic basis.
+2. Employees in this classification will be required to bear firearms and to demonstrate practical knowledge and proficiency in the safe use and care of firearms on a periodic basis.

 Applicants who meet the minimum qualifications will be scheduled to a take a functional fitness assessment test.
 Those applicants who pass the functional fitness assessment test will be scheduled to take a Pass/Fail written test.
 Those applicants who pass the written test will continue through the selection process and applicants will be subject to a comprehensive background investigation which will include: